nytud/hunlp-GATE/README.md

  <your_GATE_Developer_path>\bin\gate.sh -Xmx2G
  ```

+###Method 1 (for users):

+This is the default recommended install method for users.
-###Method 1 (only GATE Developer & internet acces required):
+Only GATE Developer and internet access are required.

-Follow these steps to install the plugin directly in GATE Developer using the online plugin repository hosted at `corpus.nytud.hu` (*Note: the whole plugin complete with model files requires 600MB of space and may take a couple of minutes to download*):
+Follow these steps to install the plugin directly into GATE Developer using the ready-made online GATE plugin repository hosted at `corpus.nytud.hu` (*Note: the whole plugin complete with model files requires 1GB of space and may take a couple of minutes to download*):

 1. Start GATE Developer.
 2. In the menu click: File / Manage CREOLE Plugins...